vrt1shjwlkr/Ride-Hailing-Service-Emulator/README.md

 ## Reproducing the results:

 In order to reproduce the results in the paper, we provide sample scripts which can be modified to obtain the rest of the results in the paper.
+With the default configurations provided in the respective run_* files below, the time it takes to complete their run and re-produce the desired results varies from 6-10 hours.
+To check if code is making progress or not, please check the contents of .csv files: Specfically, one should check if the more ride details are being updated in the rider_results_* csv files that are placed inside the folder with name given by exp_folder in the corresponding script.

-The details are as follows:
+The details of how to reproduce the results are as follows:

 ### Reproducing Figure 3
 This figure demonstrates the effect of different parameters of RHSes on the evaluation of LPPMs.
 For demonstration, we use planar Laplace mechanism.
 More specifically, the figure demonstrates the effect of -- drivers' acceptance model, drivers' ETA tolerance and the number of drivers in each run; the details of these parameters are in Sec.
 5.1.2.